-New York State implements a state accountability system, which measures student performance on NYS ELA and math exams and Regents exams as well as graduation rates.
+New York State implements a state accountability system, which measures student performance on NYS ELA and math exams and Regents exams, as well as graduation rates.
 State accountability status does not affect the School Quality Report ratings.
-State accountability status is reported on the School Quality Snapshot and the School quality Dashboard.
-Given COVID-19, schools will keep their state accountability designation from January 2020 for the 2021-22 school year.
+State accountability status is reported on the School Quality Snapshot and the School Performance Dashboard.
+Because of the COVID-19 pandemic, the New York State accountability status for 2021-22 is based on the results from the 2018-19 school year and earlier.